Approaching Safety-Argumentation-by-Design: A Requirement-based Safety Argumentation Life Cycle for Automated Vehicles: Safety Argumentation Life Cycle Proposal

-\cref{fig:ArgLifecycle} shows the safety argumentation lifecycle we propose as an implementation of the process requirements.
-It comprises three phases that we will elaborate on in the next subsections, including comments on how the phases account for the requirements.
-As \ReqText{5} only refers to the joint visualization of the argumentation and the system lifecycle, we consider it for our discussions on their interdependency in \cref{sec:discussion}.
+\cref{fig:ArgLifecycle} shows the safety argumentation life cycle we propose based on implementing the requirements.
+It comprises three phases we elaborate on in the next subsections, including comments on how the phases account for specified requirements.